 Heat up 1 tablespoon of oil in a wok (if you have one) or a large skillet over medium-high heat.

-Dump all the ingredients into a large measuring cup (I use this one) and whisk to combine.
+Dump all the sauce ingredients into a large measuring cup (I use this one) and whisk to combine.
 Set aside.

-I almost always have either hoisin sauce or oyster sauce in the pantry – both are really good in this dish.
+I almost always have either hoisin sauce marinade or oyster sauce in the pantry – both are really good in this dish.
 If you don’t have either one, you can omit it from the recipe.

 I ADORE the taste of fresh garlic and fresh ginger, and it’s worth the ONE minute it takes to rough chop both of them together.
 You can use granulated garlic and granulated ginger if you don’t have fresh though, and you’ll shave one minute off the prep time.
-(Save more time AND have fresh ginger by chopping it ahead of time and saving it in the freezer!)

 Since we’re using frozen vegetables, you’re done with prepping veggies and you’re free to use your knife on the chicken.